Adult Respiratory Distress Syndrome

 Auriculotemporal Syndrome (Frey Syndrome)

 Auriculotemporal syndrome is characterized by localized flushing and sweating of the ear and cheek region in response to eating.
 It usually occurs after parotidectomy.
-It is assumed that the parasympathetic fibers of the ninth nerve innervate the sweat glands ...
+It is assumed ...